 Currychiwa is the Japanese version of ‘frietjes met stoofvlees’.
 Comfort food straight from Tokyo 🇯🇵 Perfect as a quick lunch or when you don't feel like cooking in the evening 🌈 It tastes a little bit kawaii (soft curry, veggies & rice) & as kowai 🌶 as you like.
 Curryious?
-The first Japanese curry house in Ghent will open very soon.
+The first Japanese curry house in Ghent is open!
+We welcome you in our 'House'.

 Currychiwa literally means ‘hello, curry!’ in Japanese.
 It’s rice with a tasty and unique Japanese curry sauce filled with carrots and potatoes.
 It offers you all the flavours of Japanese cuisine: sweet, sour, salty, bitter and umami.
-And we’ve made it entirely vegan.
+And we’ve made it entirely vegan and glutenfree.
 But to make it even tastier you can also add chicken, beef, fish, or extra veggies if you like.
-Oh and did we already mention that you can make it as spicy as you want? 🌶🌶🌶
+Oh and did we already mention that you can make it as spicy as you want? 🌶🌶🌶 Don't like rice, try udon!

 Straight from Tokyo